The Ultimate 7 Day Outer Banks Itinerary

 Before heading south, stop by the Avalon Pier for a relaxing break.
 Grab a snack and enjoy it on the pier while you watch the surfers and kayakers in the ocean.

-🏨 Accommodation close to Kitty Hawk
+🏨 Accommodation near Kitty Hawk

 Kill Devil Hills